Hogeland, Montana

 Hogeland is an unincorporated rural village in Blaine County, Montana, United States.
 Hogeland is 23 mi north-northeast of Harlem.
 Hogeland has a post office with ZIP code 59529.

 History

 The town began as a station stop for the Great Northern Railway in about 1928.
 It was named for A. H. Hogeland, the chief engineer.

-Demographics

 Climate

 According to the Köppen Climate Classification system, Hogeland has a semi-arid climate, abbreviated "BSk" on climate maps.